-With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
-The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #2 (Buy) for Devon Energy.
+Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
+Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, Devon Energy is rated Zacks Rank #3 (Hold).

 The chart below shows the evolution of the company's forward 12-month consensus EPS estimate:

 12 Month EPS

 While earnings growth is arguably the most superior indicator of a company's financial health, nothing happens as such if a business isn't able to grow its revenues.
 After all, it's nearly impossible for a company to increase its earnings for an extended period without increasing its revenues.
 So, it's important to know a company's potential revenue growth.

 In the case of Devon Energy, the consensus sales estimate of $3.99 billion for the current quarter points to a year-over-year change of -29.1%.
 The $16.11 billion and $16.61 billion estimates for the current and next fiscal years indicate changes of -16% and +3.1%, respectively.

 Last Reported Results and Surprise History

 Devon Energy reported revenues of $3.82 billion in the last reported quarter, representing a year-over-year change of +0.3%.
 EPS of $1.46 for the same period compares with $1.88 a year ago.

 Compared to the Zacks Consensus Estimate of $3.93 billion, the reported revenues represent a surprise of -2.65%.
 The EPS surprise was +5.04%.